spacetimeengineer/spacetimeengine/README.md

         # Returns solution
         return solution_array

-To construct a 'SpaceTime' object just execute the below command and consider the solution given since high complexity solutions can take exponentially longer to process.
+It may be helpful to store the solutions in a separate module.
+I prefer to keep my solutions in a 'Solution()' class which can be found in the 'solutions' module.
+To construct a 'SpaceTime' object just execute the command below but first consider the given solution since high complexity solutions can take exponentially longer to process.

     >>> spacetime = SpaceTime(Solution().schwarzschild())